How to Grow Forget-Me-Nots: Planting, Care, and Blooming Tips

 About Forget-Me-Nots

-This perennial plant’s natural habit is near marshes, bogs, river banks, woodlands, and wet places, so they prefer wet to moist conditions in full to partial sun.
+This perennial plant’s natural habitat is near marshes, bogs, river banks, woodlands, and wet places, so it prefers wet to moist conditions in full to partial sun.
 They can also tolerate cold conditions.

 In the yard and garden, these charming light blue blossoms look best in large masses as ground cover or as a carpet of flowers in partial-shade spots.
 They’ll also grow in flower beds and containers.
 Both butterflies and bees are attracted to these blue and yellow beauties, which may bloom from May through October.

 Note: Please note that forget-me-nots are invasive in some areas.
-Otherwise, plants will spread by creeping rhizomes but are not overly aggressive.
-Pinch young plants to promote business.
+Otherwise, plants will spread by creeping rhizomes, but are not overly aggressive.
+Pinch young plants to promote bushiness.

 Myosotis flowers, also known as Forget-Me-Nots.
 Credit Chris Dorney